 Wyndham Rewards offers two different options for redeeming points.

-With the recent addition of Wyndham Vacation Rentals to Wyndham Rewards redemption options, members now have over 25,000 properties at which they can redeem points.
+With the addition of Wyndham Vacation Rentals to Wyndham Rewards redemption options, members now have over 25,000 properties at which they can redeem points.

 - go free – For a flat rate of 15,000 points per bedroom, members can now redeem points for across go free, go free home, and go free condo awards.
 The standard go free awards for hotels have no blackout dates across any participating hotel, but both home and condo rentals will have blackout dates that apply when the cash price of the property rises above a certain rate.